X

 Answers are locked.
 Please click here to buy them.

-1.19) Which molecule is most commonly associated with streaming artifacts?
+1.17) In fixation, which molecule is most commonly associated with streaming artifacts?

 1. Cholesterol